mjgomsa/bah-bah-grass/notes/notes.md

 # Notes Bah-Bah-Grass

-# Todo
+# Assets

-.asset file names consistent case snake_case .grass_alternative and .grass_end are totally but the name implies they are similar
+.asset file names consistent case snake_case .grass_alternative and .grass_end are totally but the name implies they are similar .nomalize sound levels

-.screen movement currently not synched up.. when ram clicks start game it doesnt automatically start game for sheep

-.nomalize sound levels
+.sprites should be sized as used, so we wouldn't need to rescale on draw

+# Features

+.reset everything on new game start
+.make it so that initial grass square is eaten .lobby/waiting room, sync game start

+# Improvements

+.refactor draw grid

+# Conflicts

+.both players can eat grass at the same time! same shared.

+# Bugs

 .bug, game doesn't restart properly. is timer reset?
-.reset everything on new game start
-.make it so that initial grass square is eaten .sprites should be sized as used, so we wouldn't need to pass size